-The cash and cash equivalents and investments referred to above have been reported in either the cash and cash equivalents or investments captions on the financial statements, based on the criteria disclosed in Note 1.
+The deposits and investments referred to above have been reported in either the cash and cash equivalents or investments captions on the financial statements, based on the criteria disclosed in Note 1.

-The following summarizes the categorization of these amounts as of June 30, 2022.
+The following summarizes the categorization of these amounts as of June 30, 2024.